-I must admit that I wasn’t been the biggest fan of capsicum growing up.
-Actually, it was the only vegetable that I really didn’t like!
-I don’t know why, just the flavour was always unpleasant to me.
+I must admit that I wasn’t the biggest fan of capsicum growing up.
+It was the only vegetable that I didn’t like!
+I don’t know why just the flavour was always unpleasant to me.
 I think I ended up passing that to my younger brother and sister as they don’t like it either.

 Growing up in a vegetarian household we ate a lot of vegetables, and capsicums were my dad’s favourite.
-He would eat them raw no top with a nice thick piece of italian bread, with some butter and raw garlic.
-In addition, the chargrilled variety that you can buy in a glass jar in oil, were also some of his favourites.
+He would eat them raw no top with a beautiful thick piece of Italian bread, with some butter and fresh garlic.
+Also, the chargrilled variety that you can buy in a glass jar in oil were also some of his favourites.

 - 1/4 cup extra virgin olive oil